PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

 then the :file:`si.abc` will be overwritten or maybe appended to.

-The command used to start the ABC code must be given in an environment variable called :envvar:`ASE_ABC_COMMAND` or as a ``command`` keyword.
+The command used to start the ABC code can be given in an environment variable called :envvar:`ASE_ABC_COMMAND` or as a ``command`` keyword.
 The command can look like this::

-  mpiexec abc LABEL.input > LABEL.output
+  mpiexec abc PREFIX.input > PREFIX.output

 or like this::

-  ~/bin/start_abc.py LABEL
+  ~/bin/start_abc.py PREFIX

-The ``LABEL`` strings will be substituted by the ``label`` prefix.
+The ``PREFIX`` strings will be substituted by the ``label`` keyword.
-If neither the environment variable or the ``command`` keyword is specified, the calculator will raise a ``NotAvailable`` exception, which will make the test-suite skip such tests.

 Pre- and post-run hooks